2026 NCAA Tournament bracket: Sweet 16 predictions, March Madness second-chance picks by proven model

 SportsLine's model beat over 91% of all CBS Sports brackets in four of the past seven tournaments and just revealed its NCAA bracket 2026 picks for the Sweet 16 and beyond

-The 2026 Sweet 16 bracket has an interesting mix of contenders vying to cut down the nets at the conclusion of March Madness.
-There are Blue Bloods like Duke and UConn, recent title game finalists such as Houston and Purdue, and teams that haven't been at this stage in a while, like St. John's, or at all with Nebraska.
-This diversity adds a bit more intrigue to Sweet 16 picks as the second week of the 2026 NCAA Tournament begins on Thursday.
+Mid-majors are always fun to root for and back with March Madness picks, but none can be found in the 2026 Sweet 16 bracket of the NCAA Tournament.
+Only programs from power conferences advanced to the second weekend, including perennial contenders like UConn, Duke and Michigan State.
+They've all won national championships before, while others like Houston, St. John's and Illinois are searching for their first.
+Many may lean to the former group of schools with their March Madness picks and Sweet 16 predictions as it's often hard to bet against history.

-Last year's Sweet 16 was all chalk, as the team seeded better won each of the eight matchups.
-How much should what happened in March Madness a year ago affect your 2026 Sweet 16 predictions?
+It was in 2021 with Baylor when we last saw a first-time national champion.
+That year's Final Four, just like this year's, was held in Indianapolis.
+Indy could have the magic touch when it comes to crowning new champs, and we could be in for several closely-contested matchups this weekend.
 Before locking in any March Madness picks or filling out your NCAA Tournament bracket 2026, be sure to see the 2026 Sweet 16 picks from the proven computer model at SportsLine.

 Their proven projection model has simulated every game in the tournament 10,000 times.
 It has absolutely crushed its March Madness picks recently, beating over 91% of all CBS Sports brackets in four of the past seven tournaments.
 It was all over UConn's championship run two years ago and nailed 12 teams in the Sweet 16 last year.
 It also correctly predicted all four Final Four teams in 2025.